Bharat Petroleum (NSE:BPCL) E10: ₹36.28 (As of Mar. 2026)

 Bharat Petroleum Business Description

-Traded in Other Exchanges
+Other Exchanges 500547:India

-Currimbhoy Road, Bharat Bhavan 4 and 6, Ballard Estate, Mumbai, MH, IND, 400001
+Address 4 and 6 Currimbhoy Road, Bharat Bhavan, P.O.
+Box No. 668, Ballard Estate, Mumbai, MH, IND, 400001

 Bharat Petroleum Corp Ltd operates several refineries in India, while also marketing and distributing petroleum by-products.
-Operations are divided into the following reportable segments: Downstream Petroleum, and Exploration and Production of hydrocarbons.
+Operations are divided into the following reportable segments: Downstream Petroleum, and Exploration and Production of Hydrocarbons.
 Downstream Petroleum operations which generate the majority of its revenue, include the refineries that produce liquefied petroleum gas, aromatics, kerosene, fuel oil, furnace oil, and bitumen.
 Bharat's petroleum by-products are often commanded by consumers in aviation, autos, maritime, and many other industrial segments.
 The Downstream Petroleum operations also include the network of retail service stations across India.
 Geographically, the company derives a majority of its revenue from India and the rest from other countries.